simonespa/machine-learning-playground/docs/bias.md

 # Bias

+Bias is a systematic error in the analysis.

 There are manny types of bias.
 To keep it short, I'll describe just some of them here and for completeness add some links.

 ## Sampling bias